Xetibo/ReSet-Doc/sections/projects.typ

   - *Amount of working features*
   - *Amount of non-working features*\
-    This specifically refers to residue entries that would work on the expected environment, but not on other environments.
+    This specifically refers to residue entries that would work on the expected environment, but not in other environments.
   - *Interoperability of toolkit*\
     Depending on the toolkit, it might behave differently with specific modules missing from other environments, this would once again increase the amount of additional work is needed, in order to get the expected interface.
-  - *Behavior on different environments*\
+  - *Behavior in different environments*\
     Depending on the environment, applications have different ways of displaying themselves with different attributes like a minimum size.
 These constraints might not work well with different types of window management.
 A tiling window